 Important Information

-Nominees interviewed on-campus by Watson Program director: between November and March
+Nominees interviewed on-campus by member of the T.J.
+Watson Selection Committee (a former Watson Fellow): between November 2023 and March 2024

-Here you will find general information about the Watson Fellowship and information about the selection process at Pitzer.
+Here you will find general information about the Watson Fellowship, information about the selection process at Pitzer, and details on the Pitzer internal application.
 Please also visit the Foundation’s Watson Fellowship website for an official description of the program and its origins, a discussion of the purpose of the program and expectations of Fellows, commonly-asked questions, a list of current Fellows and their projects, and more.
-Then consult these pages for details on application and selection here at Pitzer.

 About the Watson Fellowship